 The letter will make it clear that any future absences will not be authorised without medical evidence.
 Parents or carers will be requested to attend a meeting with the Class Teacher and Attendance Officer to discuss the reasons for the low attendance and to agree and put in place appropriate support.
-According to the specific circumstances, other participants may be invited to attend the meeting e.g. SENCo, Headteacher, external agency staff, etc. The outcome of the meeting will be used to write an Attendance Improvement Plan which will be agreed by all parties, including a date for review. attendance which Unless there are exceptional circumstances, the school continues to decline will not authorise any absences for children with from below 90% attendance which continues to decline from below 90%.
+According to the specific circumstances, other participants may be invited to attend the meeting e.g. SENCo, Headteacher, external agency staff, etc. The outcome of the meeting will be used to write an Attendance Improvement Plan which will be agreed by all parties, including a date for review. attendance which continues to decline from below 90% Unless there are exceptional circumstances, the school will not authorise any absences for children with attendance which continues to decline from below 90%.
 If attendance is not showing any reasonable improvement within 3 weeks of the last communication with parents or carers, the school will issue a 6 week monitoring period attendance letter (Appendix 6).
 At this stage, it is likely that a referral for intervention by the Local Authority will be appropriate, which may lead to legal sanctions.
-30 minutes or more of If a pupil exceeds an accumulated 30 minutes late over a cumulative late number of separate days, parents or carers will be issued marks with a cumulative late punctuality letter (Appendix 7).
-The option to discuss this and further support from the school will be offered. unauthorised If a pupil is more than 30 minutes late, an unauthorised absence due to being absence will be recorded in the register. more than 30 minutes If punctuality becomes a significant concern, parents or late regularly carers will be issued with an unauthorised absence due to lateness letter and requested to attend a meeting to discuss ways of improving punctuality.
+30 minutes or more of cumulative late marks If a pupil exceeds an accumulated 30 minutes late over a number of separate days, parents or carers will be issued with a cumulative late punctuality letter (Appendix 7).
+The option to discuss this and further support from the school will be offered. unauthorised absence due to being more than 30 minutes late regularly If a pupil is more than 30 minutes late, an unauthorised absence will be recorded in the register.
+If punctuality becomes a significant concern, parents or carers will be issued with an unauthorised absence due to lateness letter and requested to attend a meeting to discuss ways of improving punctuality.